A mean field game approach to equilibrium consumption under external habit formation: Introduction

 \section{Introduction}

-To reconcile the observed equity premium puzzle, the time non-separable habit formation preference has been proposed (see \cite{constantinides1990habit}) as a new paradigm for measuring individual's consumption satisfaction and risk aversion over the past decades.
-The dependence of the utility on the entire past consumption path can partially explain why consumers' reported sense of well-being often seems more related to recent changes than to the absolute levels.
-The time non-separable structure can also help to explain the well documented smoothness in consumption data.
-Some recent developments in internal habit formation for an individual investor can be found in \cite{detemple1992}, \cite{englezos2009utility}, \cite{schroder2002}, \cite{Yu15}, \cite{Yu17}, \cite{GLY20}, \cite{vanBil20}, \cite{Yu22}, \cite{Bah2022} among others.
+To reconcile the observed equity premium puzzle, the time non-separable habit formation preference has been proposed (see \cite{constantinides1990habit}) as a new paradigm for measuring individual's consumption performance and risk aversion over the past decades.
+The dependence of the utility on the past consumption path can partially explain why consumers' reported sense of well-being often seems more related to recent changes instead of the absolute levels.
+The time non-separable structure can also better explain the well documented smoothness in consumption data.
+Some recent studies on internal habit formation for an individual agent can be found in \cite{detemple1992}, \cite{englezos2009utility}, \cite{schroder2002}, \cite{Yu15}, \cite{Yu17}, \cite{GLY20}, \cite{vanBil20}, \cite{Yu22}, \cite{Bah2022} among others.